Should I Weigh Myself?

 Here’s the deal: People have various degrees of trepidation & terrifiedness (made it up) when it comes to what they make the number on the scale mean about who they are.

-So when I was a freakin’ CRAY-ZAY helpless yo-yo dieter back in the day, I would go on this fabulous low-carb diet program I called the starvesdale diet (name changed to protect the possibly non-innocent).
+So when I was a freakin’ helpless yo-yo dieter back in the day, I would go on this fabulous low-carb diet program I called the Starvesdale diet (name changed to protect the possibly non-innocent).
 If you were a rabid dieter in the 80’s you know what I’m talking about;)

 It meant I deserved to have a spectacular day.